tearitco/SRW-Engine-MV-Public/docs/manual.md

 	Sets the counter action of the unit for the specified event to the provided type.
 Possible values are: "attack", "defend", "evade", "defend\_low" and "evade\_low".
 The defend\_low and evade\_low will cause the unit to perform the defined action when at or below 25% HP, otherwise they will counter attack.
 If no value is set the unit will default to counter attacking.

+* hidePilotAbility actor\_id ability\_id

+	Set the specified ability to hidden for the specified actor.
+A hidden ability will not have its name displayed.

+* lockPilotAbility actor\_id ability\_id

+	Set the specified ability to locked for the specified actor.
+A locked ability will not have its name displayed and its effect will not activate.

+* unlockPilotAbility actor\_id ability\_id

+* hideMechAbility actor\_id ability\_id

+	Set the specified ability to hidden for the specified mech/class.
+A hidden ability will not have its name displayed.

+* lockMechAbility actor\_id ability\_id

+	Set the specified ability to locked for the specified mech/class.
+A locked ability will not have its name displayed and its effect will not activate.

+* unlockMechAbility actor\_id ability\_id

 ## External Plugin commands

 These are plugin commands provided by external plugins.